LeonLonsdale/learning-notes/pug.md

 ## Buffered JS

-Buffered JS will be displayed in the output
+`Buffered` JS will be displayed in the output.

 ```pug
 body